alx2009/K197Control/K197control_protocol_specification.md

 | 3         | 1             | B2            |
 | 4         | 1             | B3            |

-## Notes

-- The order of transmission (MSB first or LSB first) should be consistent with the protocol's specification.
-- Ensure that your protocol defines a mechanism to indicate the beginning and end of measurement results if multiple measurements are sent sequentially.
 -----------------------------------------------------------------------------------
 # Measurement Result Data - B0 Encoding